FTarfasse/saint-hubert/README.md

 ![alt text](http://www.clubdesbrunosetdesccs.org/wp-content/uploads/2020/09/bruno-saint-hubert-francais-photo-1024x1024-1-553x400.jpg)
-<br>#SAINT-HUBERT: Sniff the dead urls of your webpage from the terminal !
+<br>SAINT-HUBERT: Sniff the dead urls of your webpage from the terminal !

+ _Learning Golang one project at the time_

 ```go build -o sniff```